-Understanding is arguable.
-Critics (see above) say that Ai does not understand what information it receives, and it is a predicting machine which merely produces information on the basis of the prompt it receives without comprehension.
+Deducing that ChatGPT understands is arguable.
+Critics (such as Denning (2023) above) say that AI does not understand what information it receives; it is a predicting machine that merely produces information without comprehension based on the prompts it receives.
 The exchange above can indeed be regarded as the automatic regurgitation of information in response to the words in the prompt.
-In the final paragraph, however, ChatGPT offers an opinion on the issue, it makes a statement on what is important for the educator in this context.
-This is harder to do without understanding the matter discussed although still possible.
+In the final paragraph, however, ChatGPT offers an opinion on the issue; it makes a statement on what is important for the educator in this context.
+This is harder to do without understanding the matter discussed, although it is still possible.

 4.3.
-Applying/synthesizing
+Applying/Synthesising

-Applying or synthesizing requires AI to process the information that it has and to create and answer or solution.
-It is where AI needs to make "how to" statements in response to the questions given as prompts.
-To create questions in this category of thinking, verbs like, implement, carry out, see and execute are needed.
+Applying or synthesising requires the AI to process the information it has to create an answer or solution.
+This is where the AI needs to make 'how to' statements in response to the questions given in the prompts.
+To create questions in this category of thinking, verbs like implement, carry out, see, and execute are needed.

-Are you able to provide a justification for establishing a remedial English language class in an urban primary in Kuala Lumpur?
+Are you able to provide a justification for establishing a remedial English language class in an urban primary school in Kuala Lumpur?